Mann Surname Meaning, History & Origin

 There are some 20,000 Manns in Germany today, with the main

 concentration being in Saxony in SE Germany.
-However, the most famous German Mann – the writer Thomas Mann – came from the town of Lubeck in
+However, the most famous German Mann – the writer Thomas Mann – came from the town of Lubeck in northern Germany.

-early evidence of the Man or Mann surname in England was along the east coast, from northern Kent through East Anglia to Yorkshire.
+England.
+The early evidence of the Man or Mann surname in England was along the east coast, from northern Kent through East Anglia to Yorkshire.

 Later Mans or Manns were: